MoniPar/quiz/README.md

 ## Strategy / Site Goals

-The online quiz was primarily intended to test a group of thirteen to fifteen year old students, on the various subjects they are studying in school.
+The online quiz was primarily intended to test a group of thirteen to fifteen year old students on the various subjects they are studying in school.
 Its purpose is to encourage these students to research the questions they are unsure about and keep taking the quiz until they get a perfect score.
-Teachers, staff members and family members also took the challenge and found that it also helped them to learn a few more historical, scientific, mathematical and popular culture facts they didn't know.
+Teachers, staff members and family members also took the challenge and found that it helped them to learn a few more historical, scientific, mathematical and popular culture facts they didn't know.

 The main goal of the online quiz game is to provide users with a set of questions that test their knowledge about various subjects.
 The questions are of different difficulty levels so that players young and old are able to participate in the quiz.
 The site is accessible and easy to navigate.
 It provides the user a few minutes of entertainment and encourages them to give the quiz another go to better their outcome.